himiDias/ProgressManager/README.md

 - Could add a further attribute to years,module etc which is the grade adjusted for the weight (FUTURE)

-- Controller, grade should be "-" not 0 when when grade not given so graph does not show no grade change

 - Controller should check if weights added up is equal to 100

 - Possible redundant code in controller alerts, with `if not(exists)` being used for when there isn't even a model in the array to add to

-- Issue with alert messages on edit window as controller does not have access to edit window

 - Issue with not correctly loading assessments/not saving when only adding 1 assessment as coursewokr